fkie-cad/friTap/docs/advanced/patterns.md

-If the run is silent, the most common causes are: wrong architecture key (`x86_64`/`armv7` instead of `x64`/`arm64`), using the **wrong schema for the active engine** (a Schema-A flat list while on the default legacy engine, or a Schema-B `modules` object while on `--modern`), or a leading/trailing `??`.
+If the run is silent, the most common causes are: wrong architecture key (`x86_64`/`armv7` instead of `x64`/`arm64`), using the **wrong schema for the active engine** (a Schema-A nested list while on the default legacy engine, or a Schema-B `modules` object while on `--modern`), or a leading/trailing `??`.

 **False positives / ambiguous-match warning**